sacredfigure/ShortMe-URL-Shortener/README.md

 ### Get total URL clicks
 Given a short URL, returns the number of times it has been clicked.
-Currently the API only supports shortening a single URL per API call.
+Currently, the API only supports shortening a single URL per API call.

 * URL: `/api/total_clicks`
 * Method: `GET`